usc-isi-i2/kgtk/docs/transform/unique.md

-The unique command reads a KGTK file, constructing a second KGTK file containing the unique values for a column in the first file.
+The `kgtk unique` command reads a KGTK file, constructing a second KGTK file containing the unique values for a column in the first file.
 Each unique value may be accompanied by an occurance count, depending on the format selected for the output file.